Multi-NeuS: 3D Head Portraits from Single Image with Neural Implicit Functions: Introduction

 \section{Introduction}

 We consider the task of 3D portraiture, i.e.\ automatic acquisition of 3D models of human heads that capture both the geometry and the texture.
+This automation avoids costly and time-consuming processes of manual creation of such models.
+While there is a number of approaches to modeling 2D head appearance \cite{Karras2019stylegan2, deng2019arcface, saponara2021reconstruct}, here we consider 3D head modeling as an important task that finds applications in filmmaking, AR, VR, XR, gaming industries.
 While a number of learning-based methods for this task have been suggested \cite{H3D-Net,NeuralHeadAvatars}, most of these methods require 3D scans or synthetic data for learning.
 Here, we propose an alternative approach that learns to model human head shape and appearance directly from a collection of RGB videos.

 Our approach is based on a recent class of methods that use implicit representations for shape and appearance such as the recently introduced NeuS method~\cite{NeuS} and very related approaches introduced in parallel with NeuS~\cite{UNISURF,VolSDF,NLR}.
 We introduce new and simple way to fit such models to individual videos, while sharing a subset parameters, resulting in the approach that we call \textit{Multi-NeuS}.